 Sinusitis is the inflammation of the lining of the air-filled cavities within the bones of the face.
 They are called paranasal sinuses because they are located next to the nose.
-There are 2 sinuses behind the forehead (frontal), 2 (4) at either side of the bridge of the nose (ethmoid), 2 behind the eyes (sphenoid) and 2 behind the cheekbones (maxillary).
-The sinuses are interconnected and also connect with the nasal cavity.

 Sinusitis can be classified as acute (clears up within 12 weeks) or chronic (persists more than 12 weeks).

-Symptoms of sinusitis are:
+Symptoms of sinusitis may include:

 Children can present with:

-Causes of sinusitis include infections (viral, bacterial, fungus), irritants (tobacco, chemicals, pollution), allergies, structural abnormalities causing narrowing of nose passages (trauma, nasal polyps) and very rarely cystic fibrosis.
+Causes of sinusitis include infections (viral, bacterial, fungus), irritants (tobacco, chemicals, pollution), allergies, structural abnormalities causing narrowing of nose passages (trauma, nasal polyps) and, very rarely, cystic fibrosis.